argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 ## Historical Prologue - Chs.
 1-4

 First, the covenant’s Historical Prologue.
 Chapters 1 through 4 are a review of the Israel’s relationship with Yahweh to date.
 The theme?
 Yahweh has shown himself to be both just and merciful.
 The history here is the same as we saw last week in the book of Numbers.
 The people’s lack of trust in God’s power (Dt.
 1:32), God’s refusing to let the first generation enter the land (Dt.
 1:35), the people’s wanderings in the desert (Dt.
 2:14), and God’s gracious provision (Dt.
 2:7) and military victory (Dt.
 2:24-3:11).
-The summary of all this is 4:35:  “To you it was shown, that you might know that the Lord is God; there is no other besides him.”
-Moses continues in verse 40:  “Therefore you shall keep his statutes and his commandments, which I command you today, that it may go well with you and with your children after you, and that you may prolong your days in the land that the Lord your God is giving you for all time.”
-A perfectly faithful God requires perfect faithfulness to himself.
+The summary of all this is 4:35:  “_To you it was shown, that you might know that the Lord is God; there is no other besides him._”  Moses continues in verse 40:  “_Therefore you shall keep his statutes and his commandments, which I command you today, that it may go well with you and with your children after you, and that you may prolong your days in the land that the Lord your God is giving you for all time._”  A perfectly faithful God requires perfect faithfulness to himself.

 That’s the history: God has been gracious.
 And that’s the charge: therefore, follow God alone.
 What will it look like for the people to obey that charge once they’re in the land?
 God tells them, by giving them his covenant stipulations in Moses’ next speech.